open-feature/go-sdk-contrib/CONTRIBUTING.md

 make e2e-start-helpers
 ```

-Then, you can run all tests including e2e tests using command,
+Then, you can run all tests, including e2e tests using the command:

 ```shell
 make e2e